pwall567/kjson-core/README.md

 - output functions to create valid JSON representations from the internal form

-The library is an evolution of the [`jsonutil`](https://github.com/pwall567/jsonutil) Java library; it makes better use of Kotlin-specific functionality like controlled nullability.
+The library is an evolution of the [`jsonutil`](https://github.com/pwall567/jsonutil) Java library; it makes better use of Kotlin-specific functionality like controlled nullability, and it adds functions to simplify the navigation of the internal structure.

 ## User Guide

-All JSON values are represented by Kotlin objects of type `JSONValue?` &ndash; that is, they are all instances of classes that implement the `JSONValue` interface, or in the case of the JSON &ldquo;`null`&rdquo; value they are `null`.
+All JSON values are represented by Kotlin objects of type &ldquo;`JSONValue?`&rdquo; &ndash; that is, they are all instances of classes that implement the `JSONValue` interface, or in the case of the JSON &ldquo;`null`&rdquo; value they are `null`.

 ### `JSONValue`